AkshataDM/amohan.github.io/src/content/post/meal-prep/index.md

 ## The Tech Stack

-Built this entirely on Cloudflare because, I work here and honestly, I wanted to build something quick.
+Built this entirely on Cloudflare because I work there and it's very quick to build on.

-**Cloudflare Workers** handle all the API logic.
-No cold starts, quick deployments.
+**Cloudflare Workers** handles all the API logic.
+No cold starts and supports quick deployments.
 Each worker function processes meal requests, handles ingredient parsing, and manages the session based nutrition tracking.
 The coolest thing for me though was how easy it is to add all the bells and whistles as bindings.
 Workers AI is just a configuration to the application as is D1 and KV.
 Can it be any easier?!

 ![AI gateway logs](/images/meal-prep-workers.png)